Banking software: Core Banking Systems

+Loan Management Systems

+Loan management systems, also referred to as loan servicing systems, support the administration of loans throughout their term, from disbursement to final repayment or write-off.
+Typical functions include repayment schedule generation, interest and fee calculation, payment allocation, restructuring and rescheduling, collections and delinquency management, and portfolio and regulatory reporting.
+These systems are used by commercial banks, microfinance institutions, and non-bank lenders, including digital lending and consumer finance providers, to service products ranging from personal and payroll loans to mortgages and asset-backed credit.
+Although core banking systems include loan servicing modules, standalone loan management software is often adopted by lenders that operate outside a full banking license or that require specialised support for credit decisioning, loan origination, and collections.

 Digital Banking Platforms

 Digital banking platforms enable customer-facing services such as online banking, mobile apps, and self-service portals.
 They provide the user interface and service orchestration required for retail and business banking clients to interact with their accounts, make payments, or access financial products.

 Treasury and Capital Markets Systems

 These systems are used by banks to manage liquidity, trading, investment portfolios, and capital market operations.
-They support functions such as risk analysis, foreign exchange (FX) trading, derivatives processing, and securities settlement.
+They support functions such as risk analysis, treasury transactions processing system, derivatives processing, and securities settlement.
 Solutions in this category often include modules for interest rate management and regulatory capital tracking.

 Payment Processing Systems

 Payment systems support the execution of transactions across multiple payment rails, including ACH, SWIFT, SEPA, card networks, and real-time payments.
 These systems are designed to process high volumes of transactions securely and in compliance with global payment standards.

 Risk and Compliance Software

 This category includes tools designed to meet regulatory obligations and monitor financial and operational risks.
 Features may include anti-money laundering (AML), know your customer (KYC), fraud detection, sanctions screening, and audit trail generation.
 Compliance software is often updated to reflect changes in international frameworks such as Basel III, FATF recommendations, or GDPR.